-Make sure that the throttle trigger is locked at idle setting when the throttle trigger lockout is released.
+Make sure the throttle control is locked at the idle setting when the throttle lockout is released.

 Press the throttle lockout and make sure it returns to its original position when you release it.

 Check that the throttle trigger and throttle lockout move freely and that the return springs work properly.